What to Wear in Alaska

 When exploring Alaska, especially the Prince William Sound or Matanuska Valley, it is important to be prepared for any weather.
 These features sit where the weather is unpredictable and quick to change.
 At Exposure Alaska, in conjunction with MICA Guides, we tell our clients to dress in layers: a base layer, an insulating layer, and a waterproof layer.
 Follow this Alaska gear advice to ensure a great trek or climb in any precipitation or fluctuations in temperature.

-The base layer: we recommend a wool or synthetic base layer shirt and wool socks.
+The base layer: We recommend a wool or synthetic base layer shirt and wool socks.
 Typically, any wool material is best.
 Wool insulates you and creates warmth, whereas cotton does not keep warm when wet.
-This is especially important for your feet, so make sure to wear wool or synthetic socks!
+This is especially important for your feet.
+So, make sure to wear wool or synthetic socks!
 A small puddle could actually be a very deep moulin, and a wrong step could mean a very wet foot.

 Looking for a good Gear List?
+Check out these resources.